globant-ui/reactnativebootcamp/README.md

-#HTML5 Boot Camp
+#React Native Boot Camp

-##The future of Web Applications is here!
+##The future of Mobile Applications is here!
 ###Are you ready for it?

 ####Index